7.22.2008

 Let me preface this by the fact that I always him and haw (is that how it's spelled?) about going to my usual lumber supply spot, Discount Builders on Division.
 First of all, you have to know the secret code to be able to get into their parking lot.
 The store is situated on a corner where every one-way street and freeway in the city meets.
 If I could construct a map of the many twists and turns that I took trying to get there, it would look like the inside of a Rubik's Cube.

+My first visit to Discount Builders, I walked in with shoulders high, measurements in hand, ready to stun the staff with my amazing lumber knowledge.
 I had to fight my way into getting some wood cut, as well as dodge the raised eyebrows.
 I ended up walking out moderately fulfilled, ready to build my first panel, but couldn't shake the feeling of the burning stares and dusty snickers from the staff and clientèle.

 My second visit to Discount Builders, I tried to joke with one of the staff members about my difficult time trying to get help with lumber cutting and I mentioned that "everyone gave me funny looks when I walked in".
 His slow response was "Well, that's because you're funny lookin'."